- The group being a Ragtag Bunch of Misfits having their own selfish goals but banding together for a better chance of success.

 - Stalker, adapted from Roadside Picnic, goes even further than the novel, with the Stalker refusing to ask anything, the Writer having his wish granted while getting there, and the Professor abandoning his original plan to nuke the Room altogether.

-- The first half of The Wizard of Oz consists of Dorothy going to Emerald City to see the Wizard so he can send her home.
+- The first half of The Wonderful Wizard of Oz consists of Dorothy going to Emerald City to see the Wizard so he can send her home.
 Along the way she meets three other characters who join her to have their own wishes granted.

 - The final chapters of Roadside Picnic detail Redrick's attempt to reach the Golden Sphere to ask for his crippled daughter's recovery.
 However, journeying with his Wide-Eyed Idealist of a partner leaves him in the state of confusion about his true wish as the book closes.